Welcome to the National Conference on Ending Homelessness!

 To learn more about CAEH and our initiatives, please visit www.caeh.ca

-This year’s program features 84 sessions in 14 streams, delivered by hundreds of national and international subject matter experts for over 1,400 participants from across the country and around the globe.
+Past programs have featured up to 85 sessions in 14 streams, delivered by hundreds of national and international subject matter experts for over 1,400 participants from across the country and around the globe.
 Our ambitious program includes Reconciliation and Indigenous homelessness, chronic, veteran and youth homelessness, lived experience, homelessness for women and 2SLGBTQ+, unsheltered homelessness, the right to housing, plus the latest in Canadian and international research and more.

 A Safe and Welcoming Space for Everyone